trash-marlon/backenderp/README.md

 # Backend generic for ERP or Ecommerce
 This is a project in development, is not ready for production.
+In this project only is the backend, the frontend is in another project. [frontenderp.com](https://frontenderp.com)

 ## Website: [backenderp.com](https://backenderp.com)